wazuh/wazuh-documentation/source/proof-of-concept-guide/monitoring-docker.rst

 Monitoring Docker events
 ========================

 Docker automates the deployment of different applications inside software containers.
-The Wazuh module for Docker identifies security incidents across containers and alerts in real time.
+The Wazuh module for Docker identifies security incidents across containers and alerts in real-time.
 In this use case, you configure Wazuh to monitor Docker events on an Ubuntu endpoint hosting Docker containers.

 See the :doc:`Monitoring container activity </container-security/docker-monitor/index>` section of the documentation to learn more about monitoring Docker and the ``docker-listener`` module.